taehyunlim/reactnd-wyr-questionnaire/README.md

 ## Acknowledgements

-The only substantial part of code borrowed from the starter repo is `_DATA.js` which was modified slightly to switch the avatar images only. `_DATA.js` mimics the server-side API communications that a React-Redux would typically make with other web-based services in a single, local file.
+The only substantial part of code borrowed from the starter repo is `_DATA.js` which was modified slightly to switch one of the the avatar images only (Sorry, John Doe). `_DATA.js` mimics the server-side API communications that a React-Redux would typically make with other web-based services.

 In addition, [Create React App](https://github.com/facebook/create-react-app) boilerplate was used to bootstrap other build tools and dependencies for React development.